Mental Health Education and Support

 The Child Psychiatry Consultation Program is a resource for your child's primary care provider.
 The program offers psychiatric consultation, education, and resource coordination to primary care providers in the Northern Region of Wisconsin and Milwaukee County who care for children with behavioral health concerns.
 If you are a parent of a child with behavioral health concerns, you may want to ask if your child’s primary care provider is aware of this resource.

-Wisconsin First Step provides an online resource directory and a 24-hour information and referral hotline (1-800-642-7837) serving families of children with special needs and professionals.
-Wisconsin First Step has expanded their statewide behavioral health online resource directory for children and youth, including clinical and community resources.
+The Well Badger Resource Center provides an online resource directory and an information and referral hotline (1-800-642-7837) serving families of children with special needs and professionals.
 This directory is valuable for families, youth, and professionals and features:

 - Six categories of behavioral health resources